quinten354/mindstorms/README.md

 ### Required

- -  main function (accept none parameters)
+ -  main function (accept one parameter, can be used to connect to a lego remote or something else)

 ### Optional